AbstractSDK/contracts/docs/src/3_get_started/3_module_builder.md

 ### Handlers

 The app can then be customized by adding whatever handler functions you need.
 These functions are executed whenever a specific endpoint is called on the module.
-A special feature about the functions is that we insert the instance of your app into the function's attributes.
+A special feature about the functions is that we insert the instance of your module into the function's attributes.
 This enables you to access the module struct in your code.
 You will learn why this is such a powerful feature in our section on the [Abstract SDK](./4_sdk.md).

 Here's an example of a module with some handlers set: